 Want to start GMAT Focus Preparation?
 Begin with our free mock test to see where you stand.
 Then, we’ll help you create a study plan tailored to your strengths and weaknesses.
 Click here to begin.

 The GMAT Focus Edition brings several significant changes designed to better evaluate the skills needed in the modern business environment.
-Here are some of the major changes in the GMAT format:
+Understanding these modifications to the GMAT exam pattern is crucial for effective preparation:

-The most significant change introduced in the GMAT Focus edition 2024 relates to the content of the exam.
+The most significant change introduced in the new GMAT format relates to the content of the exam.
 The old GMAT featured four sections, which include Quantitative Reasoning, Verbal Reasoning, Analytical Writing Assessment (AWA), and Integrated Reasoning.

-The new GMAT focus edition introduces a cutting-edge Data Insights section.
+The GMAT Focus Edition introduces a cutting-edge Data Insights section as one of its three core GMAT Focus sections.
 This new segment is specifically designed to evaluate candidates’ competence in data analysis and interpretation, which is crucial in today’s rapidly changing business environment.
 By integrating both Integrated Reasoning and Data Sufficiency question types, this section measures a newly calibrated digital and data literacy dimension, which is one of the most relevant and in-demand skills in business today.

 Consisting of 20 questions, this section prompts you to evaluate the relationship between various sources and types of information, such as graphics, numbers, and language, in order to arrive at informed decisions.
 Some of these questions may involve mathematical computations, data analysis, verbal reasoning, or a combination of all three.
 To assist you in your task, an on-screen calculator is available only in this section.

-The Data Insights section of the GMAT Focus Edition is more discerning than the old IR section for two reasons.
+Data insights in the GMAT Focus Edition is more discerning than IR in the old GMAT for two reasons.
 First, it is 45 minutes long, 50% longer than the 30-minute IR section, allowing for a deeper evaluation of candidates’ data literacy skills.
 Second, the Data Insights section is now on par with the Quantitative and Verbal sections, all scored on a scale of 60 to 90, emphasizing the importance of data literacy in the modern business world.

 The shorter test duration also helps reduce test-taking fatigue, allowing candidates to perform at their best throughout the exam.

 Earlier, the GMAT didn’t allow candidates to go back and review or change the answers to questions once attempted.
-However, the new GMAT focus edition allows you to bookmark and review as many questions as you want.
+However, the GMAT Focus Edition allows you to bookmark and review as many questions as you want.
 You can also change up to a maximum of three answers per section within the section time remaining.
 According to the GMAC, this feature allows candidates to optimize their test strategy.

 Moreover, you can now select programs to send your scores to after the exam, whether you test online or at a test center.
 You can send up to five score reports for free within 48 hours of receiving your Official Score.
 Additional score reports are available for a fee.

-Change 6 – Content changes in the Quantitative and Verbal reasoning
+Content Changes in the Quantitative and Verbal Reasoning

-Here are the major changes in the quant and verbal sections of the new GMAT:
+Here are the major changes in the quant and verbal sections of the new GMAT format:

 The best way to understand the GMAT exam format is by trying the test out for yourself.
-Try Free GFE Mock now.
+Try Free GMAT Mock now.

 We have provided a clear and concise comparison of GMAT Focus Mocks and explained the mocks algorithm.